stayfrosty543/Gta-sa-ps2/README.md

 --------------------------------------------------

 INSTALLATION
+PS2
+- burn iso to disk or put the iso file on a usb
+- ftp to hdd
+ps3
+- run iso file through ps2 classic placeholder
+- launch the game from xmb app home
+PS4
+- run Goldhen from browser or home host or esp
-- run hen and install fpkg
+- install fpkg from dev options
+- make sure to run Goldhen after every reboot

 --------------------------------------------------
-CHANGELOG FOR PS2 menu
+CHANGELOG FOR PS2/3/4

 v1.0
 April 2nd, 2021